anshumanjadiya1102/Todo-App.java/README.md

 ### 📜 License

-This project is licensed under the MIT License – feel free to use, modify, and share.
+This project is licensed under the Apache 2.0 License – feel free to use, modify, and share.

 <p align="center"> 💡 “Organize today, achieve tomorrow.” </p>